gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/qemu.md

 Each debug process has a dedicated console, to display its standard output and standard error, or to get input for the standard input.

-To see the console of any process, just select the process in the top left window.
+To see the console of any process, select the process in the top left window.
 For example the QEMU console will initially look like this:

 ![The QEMU console]({{ site.baseurl }}/assets/images/2015/04/QEMU_Console.png)